The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Theoretical background

 \begin{itemize}

-\item {\it Richardson-Lucy deconvolution}. \cite{sp04} have proposed this iterative, nonparametric method to reconstruct $P(\delta_g)$ by comparing the observed $P(N_g)$ to the one computed from Eq.~\ref{eq:convolution} at each step of the iteration, starting from an initial guess for $P(\delta_g)$.
+\item {\it Richardson-Lucy deconvolution}. \cite{sp04} proposed this iterative, non-parametric method to reconstruct $P(\delta_g)$ by comparing the observed $P(N_g)$ to that computed from Eq.~\ref{eq:convolution} at each step of the iteration, starting from an initial guess for $P(\delta_g)$.

-\item {\it Skewed Lognormal Model Fit}.
+\item {\it Skewed lognormal model fit}.
 This parametric method was also implemented by \cite{sp04}.
-One assumes a skewed lognormal form for $P(\delta_g)$ and then determines the four free parameter of the model by minimising the difference between Eq.~\ref{eq:convolution} and the observed $P(N_g)$.
+In this approach one assumes a skewed lognormal form for $P(\delta_g)$ and then determines the four free parameters of the model by minimising the difference between Eq.~\ref{eq:convolution} and the observed $P(N_g)$.

 \item {\it Gamma expansion} [$\Gamma_E$].
-Among the various form proposed to model the galaxy density field, the Gamma expansion, defined by expanding the Gamma distribution on a basis of Laguerre polynomials \citep{md10} is a PDF which appears to capture the essential features of the galaxy density field.
-Interestingly, the expansion coefficients directly depend on the moments of the observed counts.
+Among the various forms proposed to model the galaxy PDF, the Gamma expansion, defined by expanding the Gamma distribution on a basis of Laguerre polynomials \citep{md10} captures the essential features of the galaxy density field.
+The expansion coefficients directly depend on the moments of the observed counts.
 Because of this, the full shape of the galaxy PDF can be recovered directly from the observed $P(N_g)$ with no need to integrate Eq.~\ref{eq:convolution}. \end{itemize}

 \cite{sp04} have tested the ability of the first two methods in reconstructing the PDF of halos and mock galaxies obtained from $N$-body simulations.
-They showed that a successful reconstruction can be obtained even when the sampling is as sparse as $\langle N_g \rangle \ge 0.1$, which is a factor of 3 smaller than the mean density in the sparsest VIPERS sub-sample considered in this work.
-Bel, J. {\it et al.} (in preparation) have extensively tested the $\Gamma_E$-method] and showed, using the same mock catalogs as in this paper, that this method reconstructs the PDF of a VIPERS-like galaxy distribution with an accuracy superior to that of the other methods.
-This comes at the price of discarding counts in cells that overlap the observed areas by less than 60 \%: a constraint that guarantees the validity of the local Poisson sampling hypothesis.
+They showed that a successful reconstruction can be obtained when the sampling is $\langle N_g \rangle \ge 0.1$; safely a factor 3 smaller than the smallest mean galaxy density in our VIPERS subsamples. \cite{Bel2} extensively tested the $\Gamma_E$-method and showed, using the same mock catalogues as in this paper, that this method reconstructs the PDF of a VIPERS-like galaxy distribution with an accuracy that is superior to that of the other methods.
+This comes at the price of discarding counts in cells that overlap the observed areas by less than 60 \%, which is a constraint that further {reduces} deviations from the Poisson sampling hypothesis.

 To illustrate the performance of the $\Gamma_E$-method we plot, in Figure~\ref{fig:pdftest}, the galaxy PDFs $\Gamma_E$-reconstructed from the { 26} {\it Realistic} mock VIPERS subsamples with galaxies brighter than $M_{\rm B}=-19.1-z-5log(h)$ in the range $z=[0.7,0.9]$.
 The blue dashed curve represents the mean among the mocks and the blue band the 1-$\sigma$ scatter.
 The scatter for cells of $R=8$ \Mpch is larger than for $R=4$ \Mpch and is driven by the limited number of independent cells rather than sparse sampling.